Dance Bangla Dance

 Dance Bangla Dance is a Bengali reality show program, which airs in Zee Bangla.
 It was later remade in Hindi as Dance India Dance.
 It first started on 6 April 2007, following Dance India Dance by Mithun Chakraborty, who had been the show's host from the beginning.

 This show has made national record in 2012 by Limca Book of Records for making 100 non-stop episodes in the sixth season.

-According to a news article published in Anandabazar Patrika, Ananda Plus on 6 December 2013, the 2014 season will not be judged by Chakraborty.
-In December 2013, it was announced on fellow Zee Bangla show Dadagiri that Dev will be a judge on it in season 8.
-Some of the other celebrities who have judged the show are Swastika Mukherjee, Ananya Chatterjee.
+According to a news article published in Anandabazar Patrika, Ananda Plus on 6 December 2013, the 2014 season would not be judged by Chakraborty.
+In December 2013, it was announced on fellow Zee Bangla show Dadagiri that Dev would be a judge on it in season 8.
+Other past judges have included Swastika Mukherjee and Ananya Chatterjee.

-Now upcoming season in DBD12, in new format, new anchor Ankush Hazra, judges Mouni Roy, Srabanti Chatterjee, and Subhashree Ganguly, returning grand-master Mithun Chakraborty.